Now that you have the VPN configured, you may be interested in the other features available in the application.

 In the image below, the Port Forwarding feature is enabled.
 The Port Forwarding option can be used to potentially optimize torrent performance.
 To use this feature, you must utilize a server which can utilize the feature.
 In the image below, in the IP widget, there is an indication under the VPN IP, this means that port forwarding is not available on this server.
 The next image will show how to identify servers that can use port forwarding.

 With the Port Forwarding feature turned on, expanding the VPN SERVER widget again will show a minor change.
-When Port Forwarding is enabled, servers which can be utilized for the feature will show in a brighter white text, while those that can not port forward will be grayed out and have an icon next to them indicating port forwarding is not available from that region.
+When Port Forwarding is enabled, servers that can be utilized for the feature will show in a brighter white text, while those that can not port-forward will be grayed out and have an icon next to them indicating port forwarding is not available from that region.

 With Port Forwarding enabled, and a server that supports the feature selected, the application will display the forwarded port that has been assigned to your connection.
 You can then input this information into your torrent client, or any other implementation.